 This can be pretty overwhelming for non-split screen users at first, but it's a cool and convenient method to segregate work and eliminate app switching and a lot of trackpad gestures.

 But how does it help with productivity?
 Being productive demands focus on the work being done at the moment.

 Depending on the work users take on, they can open and run one or two applications at the same time by splitting screens.
 Some even have dual monitors that can run multiple applications.

 Editors, for example, greatly benefit from split screens.
 With drag and drop features being common nowadays, it's easier to import files when having two screens.
 This feature is also a great alternative to buying monitors which eats up the workspace.

 Apple calls this Split View.
 It requires OS X El Capitan or later versions.
 The instructions vary depending on the operating system.
-For those who have macOS Catalina, there are two ways to do a split screen.
+For those who have macOS Big Sur, there are two ways to do a split screen.

 First, open a window and place your cursor over the green, full-screen button found on the upper left corner.
 Hold the button and wait for a menu to show up.
 Choose “Tile Window to Left of Screen” or “Tile Window to Right of Screen.”